Markerless Augmented Reality Registration for Surgical Guidance: A Multi-Anatomy Clinical Accuracy Study: Discussion and Conclusion

 We tested whether a \emph{depth-only, markerless} pipeline can deliver clinically useful accuracy across multiple anatomies without fiducials.
 Our key design choices kept the registration consistent across viewpoints within the ROI during surface tracing tasks and avoided any per-case training by (i) a brief human-in-the-loop initialization that bounds the search region, (ii) region-specific AHAT depth bias correction, and (iii) a coarse-to-fine alignment.

 \textbf{Accuracy and what it means.} In live surgical settings, we achieved a pooled per-point median error around 3–4\,mm, with high surface coverage within 5\,mm.
 By anatomy, feet produced the lowest errors, and leg the highest (\cref{tab:trial_metrics,fig5}).
-Distance-based metrics (Chamfer, Hausdorff, EMD) followed the same trend.
+Distance-based metrics (Chamfer, Hausdorff) followed the same trend.
 Using a two-sample permutation test on medians with balanced per-point subsamples, we found feet vs.\ leg significantly different.
 In practice, these numbers meet the \(\lesssim 5\,\)mm threshold for moderate-risk tasks and enable anatomy visualization without the workflow burden of fiducials.
+While optical marker-based systems can achieve sub-millimeter accuracy at the cost of invasive fiducials, complex setup, and line-of-sight constraints, our method achieves 3–4 mm accuracy without fiducial markers, placing it within the lower error range reported for AR navigation systems \cite{groenenberg2024feasibility, shankar2025ai} while substantially simplifying the clinical workflow.

 \textbf{Why anatomies differ.} Lower leg trials faced smaller exposure windows and more overlying soft tissue to the depth camera, increasing bias and correspondence ambiguity.
 Feet offered richer curvature and more stable surfaces, making alignment more reliable.
 Despite rigidness, the ear’s limited surface challenges registration.
+Notably, we used the same registration parameters across all anatomies and achieved successful alignment in each, suggesting that our pipeline is not overly sensitive to hyperparameter settings.

+\textbf{Clinical applicability.} We believe that high efficiency and ergonomic ease of AR are crucial for translation.
+Surgeons report the lack of loupe function but overall comfort in wearing HMD.
+Our workflow is fiducial-free but includes a brief stylus calibration to correct depth sensor error on skin.
+This step takes under one minute and is simpler than placing and tracking physical markers.
+We performed this calibration for each case to ensure optimal accuracy; however, since AHAT bias on skin is systematic \cite{li2024evd, yang2026easyreg}, a single calibration may generalize to multiple cases if anatomy and conditions are similar.

 \textbf{Limitations.} Our pipeline is depth-only and thus sensitive to significant occlusions.
-The initialization step still relies on the user, although it takes seconds and constrains optimization effectively.
+The stylus-based bias correction improves accuracy but introduces a brief human-in-the-loop step that could be a source of user error or inconsistency.
+This initialization step still relies on the user, although it takes seconds and constrains optimization effectively, and those more familiar with our system tended to have faster registration times.
 Our surface-tracing evaluation can inherit small systematic biases from the tool trajectory and from the AHAT depth itself.
-Finally, the sample size is modest and limited to three distinct anatomical regions.
+Robustness under occlusion and poor sensing remains untested.
+Additionally, since evaluation points were collected in the HMD’s coordinate frame, any head movement could introduce slight latency-related error in their positions; however, users tended to hold their head still during tracing, which likely minimized this effect. \DEL{Despite rich data, limited cases reduce statistical power and generalizability.}